January 2020 Yojana:- Download PDF Here

 - Anthropogenic activities such as burning fossil fuels, polluting water bodies, industrial effluents etc are responsible for increasing GHG footprint of which 72% constitutes CO2.

-- GHG footprint needs to be in balance with sequestration of carbon to sustain ecosystem functions.
+- GHG footprint needs to be in balance with the sequestration of carbon to sustain ecosystem functions.

 - Forests are the major carbon sink (about 45%) that aid in mitigation global warming.